 For example, a nursing job that sees you travelling to patients’ homes could be eligible for a pretty decent tax refund.
 On top of this, subsistence costs while you're on the move can also be included in your refund claim.
 We're talking about things like accommodation and food costs.
 Again, while those bills might not seem like much from day to day, they can stack up over time into a healthy tax refund.

 Healthcare tax refunds can be complex, especially when you're travelling to a number of hospitals or clinics within the same general area.
 If your mileage and travel times don't change much between workplaces, HMRC might call the entire region you're travelling in to be a “permanent workplace”.
 Wrinkles in the rules like this are why it's always best to get professional advice when making your claim.
 The regulations are easy to trip over, but with the right help you can steer clear of problems.
 For example, rotational contracts, that have you working full-time at a string of hospitals over years, usually won't qualify for work travel tax refunds.
 However, training under (for example) a single 5-year contract could mean each workplace counts as temporary.
 In effect, it's a single employment with multiple temporary workplaces.

-If you're already getting some of your costs reimbursed by your employer, you may still be owed tax back.
-HMRC has set rates for Approved Mileage Allowance Payments (AMAP), and if you're not getting the full amount you can claim back the difference.
+You may still be owed some tax back even if some of your costs are being reimbursed by your employer.
+The rules around HMRC's Approved Mileage Allowance Payments (AMAP) say that, if you're not getting the full amount you qualify for, you can claim back the difference in a tax refund.
 The NHS has its own rates as well, if you're employed by them.

-If you find yourself buying things like laptops or office equipment for work use, you might have a claim under HMRC’s capital allowances system.
-This is generally for items that you’ll be using for a couple of years or more – and again, you'll need to be footing the bill yourself for them to qualify for tax relief.
+If you're buying things like laptops or office equipment for work, you may also be able to claim capital allowances for them.
+This is generally for items with a fairly long expected lifespan.
+As always, you'll need to be paying for them yourself to qualify for tax relief.